zhayes/mobile_pdf/readme.md

 });

 // For Single Page Applications (SPAs) like React, Vue, etc.
-// It is crucial to clean up event listeners when the component unmounts.
+// It is crucial to clean up event listeners and the PDF instance when the component unmounts.
 //
 // Example for a React component:
 // useEffect(() => {
 //   // ... initialization code from above ...
 //   return () => {
-//     touch_manager.removeEventListener(); // Cleanup on unmount
+//     touch_manager.removeEventListener(); // Cleanup listeners
+//     mobile_pdf.cleanup_pdf();          // Cleanup PDF instance and DOM
 //   };
 // }, []);
 ```